giuseppebianchi/gssi-infomobility-otp/README.md

 }
 ```
 ### Create Geocoder File
-Next, create a new file in `/src/client/js/otp/core/`, using as starter template the existing file `Geocoder.js`.
-Then rename it with the same value you specified in the step before in config.js, in classname field (GeocoderInfomobility).
+Next, create a new file in `/src/client/js/otp/core/`, using the existing file `Geocoder.js` as starter template, and rename it with the same *value* you specified in the step before in `config.js`, in **classname** property (*GeocoderInfomobility*).
-Check parameters you need to provide to API and the success function that you are going to use to read and parse received data.
+Then check the parameters you need to provide to API and the success function that you are going to use to read and parse received data.

 > `otp.core.GeocoderInfomobility`
 > path: [src/client/js/otp/core/GeocoderInfomobility.js](https://github.com/giuseppebianchi/gssi-infomobility-otp/blob/dev-1.x/src/client/js/otp/core/GeocoderInfomobility.js)

-However `otp.core.GeocoderInfomobility`  should be renamed, giving it the same name of the corresponding service, such as `GeocoderNominatim`, so that *Infomobility* OTP can handle easily more files related to geocoding services (see [Pelias.io](https://pelias.io/))
+However `otp.core.GeocoderInfomobility`  should be renamed, giving the same name of the corresponding service, such as `GeocoderNominatim`, so that *Infomobility* OTP can easily handle more files related to geocoding services (see [Pelias.io](https://pelias.io/))